BrickWildcat/chesslike/README.md

 The queen is unlocked for the player at 9 HP.

 # Running
-ChessLike was exclusively developed for and on Linux, and uses a Linux-specific command to play audio.
-This may cause crashes on other OSes.
+ChessLike was developed for and on Linux, but should work on other OSes. (fingers crossed)

 To run, either double click on `chesslike.py` or run it in the terminal (`./chesslike.py`).